Why get a Graduate Minor in Global Studies?

 - integrates students’ specialized skills within the broader interdisciplinary, intellectual, and public policy demands of the challenges confronting the world’s populations

 CGS encourages students to choose a set of courses that address issues confronting the peoples of the globe.
 Twenty-five units throughout the university submitted examples of courses available for enrollment by Global Studies Minor students – subject to instructor approval.
 Students are advised to review syllabi of the courses they are proposing for the Minor to ensure their relation to global studies.
+A list of classes that have been approved by CGS to count towards the graduate minor may be found here (it must be noted that the classes on this list are suggested classes only and may not be available every semester, or even every academic year).

 Open to Masters and Doctoral students at the University of Illinois.